MediaMath/lambda-cron/README.md

 $ bin/lambda-cron create --environment=test --create-bucket
 ```

-If you want to set some custom settings create the setting file:
+If you want to set some custom settings create the setting file in the home
+directory of the user is running the tool.

-* config/cli.yml
+* ~/lambdacron.yml

 For help: